PaloAltoNetworks/terraform-azurerm-panos-bootstrap/README.md

 ```

 ## Usage

 1. Define a `main.tf` file that calls the module and provides any required and optional variables.
 2. Define a `variables.tf` file that declares the variables that will be utilized.
-3. Define an `output.tf` to capture and display the module return values (optional).
+3. (OPTIONAL) Define an `output.tf` file to capture and display the module return values.
+4. Create the directories `files/config`, `files/software`, `files/content`, `files/license`, and `files/plugins`.
+5. (OPTIONAL) Add software images, content updates, plugins, and license files to their respective subdirectories.
-4. Define a `terraform.tfvars` file containing the required variables and associated values.
+6. (OPTIONAL) Define a `terraform.tfvars` file containing the required variables and associated values.
-5. Initialize the providers and modules with the `terraform init` command.
+7. Initialize the providers and modules with the `terraform init` command.
-6. Validate the plan using the `terraform plan` command.
+8. Validate the plan using the `terraform plan` command.
-7. Apply the plan using the `terraform apply` command.
+9. Apply the plan using the `terraform apply` command.

 ## References
 * [VM-Series Firewall Bootstrap Workflow](https://docs.paloaltonetworks.com/vm-series/9-1/vm-series-deployment/bootstrap-the-vm-series-firewall/vm-series-firewall-bootstrap-workflow.html#id59fe5979-c29d-42aa-8e72-14a2c12855f6)